marydixon/con-gen-csu-final-project/README.md

 Here, you will see the use of the tourmaline workflow which utilizes qiime and Snakemake to process Illumina outputs from the recent experiment I conducted.
 I have 20 fastq files which comprise 10 replications of 2 fertilizer treatments (P fertilized and P unfertilized).

+(this readme file will have more information about each file in the repo later)